hidefromkgb/gif_load/README.md

 compiler parameter (e.g. `-DGIF_BIGE=1` for GCC / Clang).
-Although GIF data is little-endian, all multibyte integers passed to the user through `long`-typed fields of `GIF_WHDR` have correct byte order regardless of the endianness of the target machine.
-Most other data, e.g. pixel indices of a frame, consists of single bytes and does not require swapping.
-One notable exception is GIF application metadata which is passed as the raw chunk of bytes, and then it\`s the callback\`s job to parse it and decide whether to decode and how to do that.
+Although GIF data is little-endian, all multibyte integers passed to the user through `long`-typed fields of `GIF_WHDR` have correct byte order regardless of the endianness of the target machine, provided that `GIF_BIGE` is set correctly.
+Most other data, e.g. pixel indices of a frame, consists of single bytes and thus does not require endianness correction.
+One notable exception is GIF application metadata which is passed as the raw chunk of bytes (for details see the description of `GIF_WHDR::bptr` provided above), and then it\`s the callback\`s job to parse it and decide whether to decode and how to do that.

-# usage
+# C / C++ usage example
-Here is a simple example of how to use `GIF_Load()` to transform an animated GIF file into a 32-bit uncompressed TGA:
+Here is an example of how to use `GIF_Load()` to transform an animated GIF file into a 32-bit uncompressed TGA.
+For the sake of simplicity all frames are concatenated one below the other and no attempt is made to keep all of them if the resulting height exceeds the TGA height limit which is 0xFFFF.

 ```c
 #include "gif_load.h"